DiosStrike/CEE-12770-Team5/README.md

 The main objectives of this project are:

-1. To detect anomalous HVAC motor behavior from acoustic signals.
+1. To detect anomalous HVAC fan behavior from acoustic signals.
 2. To implement a baseline reconstruction-based anomaly detection pipeline.
 3. To support inference across multiple machine IDs using separately trained models.
 4. To provide an interactive web-based interface for testing uploaded audio clips and live microphone input.